 Memory loss can be difficult, we're here to help

-At Ascension sites of care, we offer personalized care to help you and your loved ones manage memory disorders.
+Specialists at Ascension sites of care provide personalized care to help you and your loved ones manage memory disorders.

 Anyone can be forgetful.
 But if you have gaps in your memory that affect your health or daily life -- especially with mood changes, trouble concentrating at work or forgetting recent conversations, it may be time to see a doctor.
 Family members or close friends may be the first to notice a change in your memory.
 When you come to meet with our neurology care team, we help determine the cause of your memory loss.
 We start by listening to understand you and your health needs.